Cray-HPE/sigstore-poc/docs/local-development.md

 curl http://rekor.rekor-system.svc:8080/api/v1/log/
 ```

-Running the above should generate the output that resembles the following.
+Running the above should generate output that resembles the following.

 ```
 {